Udo/web-app-starter/README.md

 Simple web app starter package, expects to run in a domain's root directory but will run everywhere as long as cfg('url/pretty') is set to false.

+Don't be afraid of server-side rendering!
+But we have JS options too.

 ## Nginx Configuration